fjahr/lightning-mw/01-messaging.md

 ### The `init` Message

 Once authentication is complete, the first message reveals the features supported or required by this node, even if this is a reconnection.

-[BOLT #9](09-features.md) specifies lists of global and local features.
+[BMW #9](09-features.md) specifies lists of global and local features.
 Each feature is generally represented in `globalfeatures` or `localfeatures` by 2 bits.
 The least-significant bit is numbered 0, which is _even_, and the next most significant bit is numbered 1, which is _odd_.

 Both fields `globalfeatures` and `localfeatures` MUST be padded to bytes with 0s.